jchiang87/asp_migration/cvs_to_git/README.md

            ./cvs/ASP
    ```

 1. Optionally remove the `ChangeLog,v` files or modify the `git-dump.dat` file to delete the "AutoUpdate" commit entries.
 Our CVS `ChangeLog` entries duplicate the information in the commits extracted from the CVS histories of the individual files, and so they result in redundant entries in the git commit history.
-Eliminating those redundant commits can be handled in a couple different ways:  1) Delete all of the `ChangeLog,v` files in the **local** copy of the CVS repository, or 2) run the `clean_dump_file.py` script in this repository to remove the entries associated with those `ChangeLog,v` files.
+Eliminating those redundant commits can be handled in a couple different ways:  1) Delete all of the `ChangeLog,v` files in the **local** copy of the CVS repository **prior** to running `cvs2git`, as described in the previous step, or 2) run the `clean_dump_file.py` script in this repository to remove the entries associated with those `ChangeLog,v` files.
 Deleting the files is probably more reliable, but using the `clean_dump_file.py` script avoids modifying the local CVS repo.

    To generate the cleaned up dump file, I ran
    ```